FicSim: A Dataset for Multi-Faceted Semantic Similarity in Long-Form Fiction: Results: Can existing models perform fine-grained literary STS?

 While capturing author and fandom information is not inherently harmful, the outsized impact of these (trivially computable from metadata) features on embedding-based similarity scores limits their applicability to analysis looking for more subtle phenomena like theme or trope similarity.

-\paragraph{Category-specific embeddings show minimal impact.} Table~\ref{tab:category-specific} shows the performance with category-specific instructions across each model and category.
-When comparing correlations for a given model and context-handling method, category-specific embeddings outperform non-specific embeddings exactly 50\% of the time.
+\paragraph{Category-specific embeddings show slight improvement.} Table~\ref{tab:category-specific} shows the performance with category-specific instructions across each model and category.
+When comparing correlations for a given model and context-handling method, category-specific embeddings outperform non-specific embeddings 55\% of the time.